tohedul/Code-to-Promotion/README.md

 # Code-to-Promotion
-This repo is to guide how to write code to launch a product and market it.
+This repo is to guide how to write code to get a job or launch a product and market it.

-Here you can get resources that will help you learn programming, get a job or build a software product, and how to market it.
+# What get here
+- Learn programming language
+- Get a job
+- Develop a software product
+- Market the product

 # Contribution
 Contributions are welcome.